Gender re-assignment process

 - If the gender is being re-assigned from male to female, the screening team will contact the practice for no cervix confirmation

 - If the gender is being re-assigned from female to male, screening will become the responsibility of the practice.

 It is important that practices complete the new registration for the patient within five working days to ensure no interruption to patient care.

 Please note: When registering new patients please do not use Select ‘I’ (Indeterminate) as the sex category.
 Please only select either ‘M’ for Male or ‘F’ for Female.
 This ensures that the appropriate screening invitations go correctly to individuals.

-Download our guide for GP Practices for further information on dealing with medical records for adopted patients.
+Download our guide for GP Practices for further information on the process for registering a patient gender reassignment.